-One of the most electrifying players in college football with his ability to return punts and make defenders miss • Tied the NCAA record with five punt return touchdowns last year and is now just three shy of the career mark held by Texas Tech's Wes Welker and Oklahoma's Antonio Perkins • Became the first Carolina true freshman to earn first-team All-America honors in 2013.
+All-America return man became a consistent weapon in the passing game in 2014 • One of the most electrifying players in college football with his ability to return punts and make defenders miss • Tied the NCAA record with five punt return touchdowns in 2013 and is three shy of the career mark held by Texas Tech’s Wes Welker and Oklahoma’s Antonio Perkins • Became the first Carolina true freshman to earn first-team All-America honors in 2013.

 2014 - Sophomore Season

-All-America return man became a consistent weapon in the passing game as a sophomore • Appeared in all 12 games and started eight at wide receiver, finishing with team highs of 55 catches and 703 yards • Scored four receiving touchdowns and also threw a touchdown pass at East Carolina • Returned 34 punts for 167 yards during the regular season • Rushed eight times for 29 yards, including a 13-yard gain at Virginia • Earned third-team All-ACC honors at wide receiver and honorable mention at specialist • Caught at least one pass in all 12 games, including a career-high nine at Miami and against Georgia Tech • Finished with a career-best 136 receiving yards and two scores in the win over the Yellow Jackets • Also topped the 100-yard mark with 109 on three catches at Duke • Finished the regular season strong with 20 catches for 247 yards in the final four games • Had three catches for 87 yards and a 75-yard touchdown at Clemson • Threw his second career touchdown pass at East Carolina, a 35-yard strike to T.J.
+Appeared in all 13 games and started nine at wide receiver, finishing with team highs of 61 catches and 757 yards • Scored four receiving touchdowns and also threw a touchdown pass at East Carolina • Returned 37 punts for 172 yards • Rushed eight times for 29 yards, including a 13-yard gain at Virginia • Earned third-team All-ACC honors at wide receiver and honorable mention at specialist • Caught at least one pass in all 13 games, including a career-high nine at Miami and against Georgia Tech • Made six receptions for 54 yards against Rutgers in the Quick Lane Bowl • Finished with a career-best 136 receiving yards and two scores in the win over the Yellow Jackets • Also topped the 100-yard mark with 109 on three catches at Duke • Finished the regular season strong with 20 catches for 247 yards in the final four games • Had three catches for 87 yards and a 75-yard touchdown at Clemson • Threw his second career touchdown pass at East Carolina, a 35-yard strike to T.J.
 Thorpe • Had 14 catches for 105 yards in the first two games of the season - six for 62 against SDSU and eight for 43 against Liberty • His 70 punt return yards against Liberty were a season high • Had a punt return for a touchdown called back at Miami.

 2013 - Freshman Season